SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

 \subsection{Quantifying Intervention Sensitivity}

 Having established that interventions are effective, we now quantify their sensitivity to the scaling factor \(\alpha\).
-Systematically varying \(\alpha\) allows us to probe the causal importance of each feature and measure a class's reliance on it.
 Figure~\ref{fig:accuracy_vs_alpha}a shows a characteristic suppression curve for the "Church" class.
-As \(\alpha\) increases, its accuracy remains stable before dropping sharply past a critical threshold, while performance on other classes remains high, confirming the targeted nature of the edit.
+As \(\alpha\) increases, its accuracy remains stable before dropping sharply past a critical threshold.
+Performance on other classes remains high, confirming the targeted nature of the edit.
 This drop in accuracy corresponds to a reallocation of the model's predictions.
 As the dominant feature is suppressed, the model's confidence is redistributed among the other classes (Figure~\ref{fig:accuracy_vs_alpha}b)

-To evaluate the sensitivity of the learned latent basis on the class intervention, we performed experiments across multiple initializations and training runs (see Appendix \ref{app:autoencoder_robustness}).
-Crucially, the results are consistent across multiple SAE training runs, as indicated by the narrow shaded regions in the curves of Figure \ref{fig:accuracy_vs_alpha}, representing the standard deviation across \(n=10\) different realizations.
-This demonstrates that while the specific basis vectors learned by the SAE may vary, the effect of our intervention on the model's underlying concepts is stable.
+To evaluate the sensitivity of the learned latent basis on class interventions, we perform experiments across multiple initializations and training runs (see Appendix \ref{app:autoencoder_robustness}).
+The results show that although the specific basis learned by the SAE may vary, the intervention effect on the model is consistent.
+We extend this analysis by computing suppression curves for the dominant feature of all classes.
+As the results proved robust to autoencoder initializations, we present results from a single realization.
+We observe a similar suppression behavior across all classes for the ResNet-18 model (Fig.~\ref{fig:class_acc_vs_alpha}a), with variations in the threshold suggesting that each class relies on its dominant feature to a different degree.